 Agricultural levies and charges are imposed on primary producers by government at the request of industry.
 There are currently 113 levies on 77 commodities.
 The process to prepare a levy proposal to government is set out in the 2009 Levy Principles and Guidelines.
 Industries may choose to establish a levy for research and development, marketing, the National Residue Survey, membership to Animal or Plant Health Australia and emergency responses.
 The department is responsible for collecting and disbursing levies to 18 levy recipient bodies.
 The levy system enables industries to respond to collective needs, and help maintain and strengthen their position in highly competitive international markets through resource sharing and cooperation.

 The current levy system has been in place since the 1980s and grown over time as more and more commodities have chosen to establish statutory levies.
 This will be the first time the system has been reviewed as a whole, with the aim of making it easier to work with (saving time and money) and more responsive to changes in an industry’s priorities or way of doing business.

-The starting point for this work is stakeholder feedback received by the department, including in consultations held in mid-2016.
-The department will also be implementing the government’s response to the Senate inquiry on levies last year and reviewing 24 levies-related legislative instruments (e.g. regulations, declarations) that are due to sunset in 2023.
+This work is being done as part of the implementation of the government’s response to the 2015 Senate inquiry on levies and because of the need to review 24 levies-related legislative instruments (e.g. regulations, declarations) that are due to sunset in 2023.